BawdyAnarchist/quBSD/Future_Development.md

 It sounds like I still need magic cookies because some jails will still have opt to be on nullfs on host x11-unix

+eliminate all files and directories that reference quBSD ...
+It should just be qubsd

+remove all of the local var=asdf ; local var2=lkj ... you can just say local ONCE

 0control review and ... overhaul?
    remember that you turned it off in exec.created local-unbound vs named.
 Maybe I dont need named?
    0control doesnt need a special mount for IP addresses.
 Just print them directly to the jail's /tmp control_netmap is borked and constantly double lists
 	**update nicvm**
+	CHANGES: qb-hostnet, exec.created, quBSD.sh, qb-connect, msg-qubsd.sh

 qb-start
 	- Needs updated with new networking functions in mind